Have you ever tried Shakshuka with Feta? Shakshuka (or shakshouka) – pronounced “shahk-SHOO-kah” – is a staple of Middle Eastern cuisine.

 - 1/4 teaspoon ground black pepper

-- 1 (10 ounce) container baby spinach leaves
+- 1 (10 ounces) container baby spinach leaves

-- 6-8 large eggs (depending on sized of skillet)
+- 6-8 large eggs (depending on sized of the skillet)

 - 1/2 cup feta, crumbled